Unic0rn0ver10ad/zippy/README.md

-    python zippy.py --pos n v        # nouns and verbs only python zippy.py --pos n          # nouns only python zippy.py -v               # show progress messages python zippy.py -vv              # debug output
+    python zippy.py --pos n v        # nouns and verbs only python zippy.py --pos n          # nouns only

+Zippy also has some debug / logging levels you can set like this:

+    python zippy.py -v               # show progress messages python zippy.py -vv              # debug output

 Almost all of the dictionaries used in this project are from FreeDict: https://freedict.org/downloads/

 The wordlists that Zippy extracts from the dictionaries are honestly not that great.
 They usually contain a lot of words not in the desired language at the beginning of the file.
-You'll need to go through each one manually and delete the words that aren't in the desired language - deal with that.
+You'll need to go through each one manually and delete the words that aren't in the desired language - deal with that 🐶

 After cleaning the raw wordlist, the next step is to turn it into a wordlist that's actually useful for generating passphrases.
 The EFF has a very good article on it here: https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases